Alliedium/awesome-terraform/01-proxmox-vm-provisioning-basics/README.md

 blocks for the third VM (`EXPERIMENT BLOCK 1`) and try to apply the changes.
 You'll see that instead of creating one more VM Terraform tries to both change 1 VM and create one more VM.
-This is different from how Terraform behaved in Experiment #1 above, right?
+This is different from how Terraform behaved in Exercise 2 above, right?
 Please try to explain the difference in behavior (hint - it has to do with the new way to tracking resources).